uwplse/analytics-data/changes/benchmarks.md

 in response to the earlier changes that the users made to inductive types.

 Note that records in Coq are inductive types with a single constructor, the hypotheses for which are the fields of the record.
+(Records are additionally equipped with automatically generated named projection functions for those fields, which simply eliminate over the record's only constructor and return the appropriate hypothesis.)

 ## Benchmark 1